avocado-framework/avocado-vt/docs/source/PerformanceTesting.rst

   1.First level pinning would be to use numa pinning when starting the guest. e.g.  $ numactl -c 1 -m 1 qemu-kvm  -smp 2 -m 4G <> (pinning guest memory and cpus to numa-node 1)

-  2.For a single instance test, it would suggest trying a one to one mapping of vcpu to pyhsical core. e.g. get guest vcpu threads id
+  2.For a single instance test, it would suggest trying a one to one mapping of vcpu to physical core. e.g. get guest vcpu threads id
   $ taskset -p 40 $vcpus1  #(pinning vcpu1 thread to pyshical cpu #6 )
   $ taskset -p 80 $vcpus2  #(pinning vcpu2 thread to physical cpu #7 )

-  3.To pin vhost on host. get vhost PID and then use taskset to pin it on the same soket. e.g
+  3.To pin vhost on host. get vhost PID and then use taskset to pin it on the same socket. e.g
   $ taskset -p 20 $vhost #(pinning vcpu2 thread to physical cpu #5 )